 I pull on jeans reflexively and realize all my clean tees, besides the white one, are wrinkled.
-I start steaming a blue one, when I spot my coral tee looking pretty decent on the top of the hamper.
-I ditch the steaming project and lunge for it.
+Then I start steaming a blue one.
+I spot my coral tee looking pretty decent on the top of the hamper.
+Time to ditch the steaming project and lunge for it.
 Now I need a cami for underneath.

 When I emerge, we’re running 20 minutes late.

 The lesson: Sometimes having your outfit pre-chosen is just not enough.
-Your moon will move into the sign of Gemini… or you’ll feel bloated, or it will rain, and what you picked out will become a terrible idea.
+Your moon will move into the sign of Gemini.
+You’ll feel bloated.
+It will rain.
+What you picked out will become a terrible idea.
 This will happen.
 You can’t plan your way out of it.